 Who outside of the nonprofit also cares about the cause?
 Most people are sympathetic to the efforts of nonprofit organizations, but people will choose where to donate based on what they already care about.
 An animal-rights activist may not be as concerned with veteran support as they are with animal testing.

 In the case of Warriors for Freedom, we know that people who care about the military and veteran resources will already be interested in supporting.
 This means we need to be sure our brand is appealing to these people, but there also needs to be some compromise so that other donors don’t feel excluded.

 A good nonprofit brand will always invite all kinds of people to learn more.
 Part of being inclusive to more donors is establishing legitimacy.
-Any nonprofit can get a logo and a website put together to post on social media and tell their friends about.
+Any nonprofit can get a logo and a website put together to post on social media and tell their friends about their cause.
 What’s going to set you apart is creating a brand that makes sense and writing intentional copy.

 Establishing consistency is key to making your nonprofit feel like it's worth a donor's time and money.

 Symbols are everywhere.
 Language, road signs, culture… we rely on symbols to help us interpret the things around us.
 A brand is like one big symbol, and it’s our job to apply that to what we create.